MTry/homebridge-smart-irrigation/README.md

 - Use `tweakFactor` to modulate what the system calculates as the requirement for a zone.
 Do start with 100%, which means no change and then go lower or higher based on whether you feel the system is overestimating or underestimating the zone's water requirement.

 - The `Set Duration` of the service is set at the total watering duration on every calculation.
-The individual zones are set at the corrresponding zone's ***single-cycle time***.
+The individual zones are set at the corresponding zone's ***single-cycle time***.
 When the watering run starts, the `Remaining Duration` of the service counts down to `0` through the runtime while the active zone displays the `Remaining Duration` of that cycle.

 ## Way forward..